-The Places for People: Public Space Strategy 2022-32 identifies that the South Melbourne neighbourhood has 18 open spaces, making up 14 per cent of the total neighbourhood.
+The Places for People: Public Space Strategy 2022-32 identifies that the South Melbourne neighbourhood (an area larger than the Structure Plan Area) has 18 open spaces, making up 14 per cent of the total neighbourhood.
 This is lower than the City average of 17 per cent.
-While this neighbourhood has a diversity of much-loved open spaces, including Skinners Adventure Playground, Albert Park Reserve and St Vincent's Gardens, one of the larger historical gaps in the open space network is within the Structure Plan area, in the north-east of this neighbourhood.
+While this neighbourhood has a diversity of much-loved open spaces, including Skinners Adventure Playground, Albert Park Reserve and St Vincent's Gardens, one of the larger historical gaps in the open space network is within the Structure Plan Area, in the north-east of this neighbourhood.

 Other public spaces include the retail streetscape of Clarendon Street as well as contributory spaces including South Melbourne Market, South Melbourne Park Primary School, South Melbourne Town Hall and Park Towers.
-Publicly accessible private spaces include two church grounds.
+Publicly accessible private spaces include two church arounds.